Criminal Justice Home

 Office: Greenspun Hall (GUA) — Room 5140

 Dr. William Sousa

 Dr. William Sousa received his Ph.D. in criminal justice from Rutgers University in 2003.
-His research interests include police policy and management, community crime prevention, international policing, and research methods.
-His past projects include a national evaluation of the Department of Justice's Comprehensive Communities Program (CCP), an evaluation of the Drug Abuse Resistance Education (DARE) program in Massachusetts, and an evaluation of crime-reduction policies implemented by the New York City Police Department.
-He is currently involved in investigations of violence reduction efforts in Las Vegas, Nevada.
+His research interests include police policy and management and community crime prevention.
+His past projects include a national evaluation of the Department of Justice's Comprehensive Communities Program (CCP), an evaluation of the Drug Abuse Resistance Education (DARE) program in Massachusetts, and evaluations of crime-reduction policies implemented by the New York City Police Department and the Los Angeles Police Department.
+He is currently involved in investigations of violence reduction efforts in Las Vegas.